AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 </html>
 ```

-On Chrome (and probably some other browsers too), this method actuially worked just fine.
-It wasn't until I pulled out
+On Chrome (and probably some other browsers too), this is actually just fine.
+However, when I pulled out
-my phone to check on Safari that I noticed the views incrememneted **twice**.
-This is what let me to the discovery I mentioned
+my phone to check on Safari, I noticed that the views incremented **twice**.
+This is what let me to discover what I mentioned
 above.

-While prefetching is important, I couldn't find a way to disable this behavior easily through the Astro docs.
-Therefore, I landed on
+While prefetching is important and good for client performace, I couldn't find a way to disable this behavior easily through the
-the **client-side island** approach while still allowing me to use SSG.
+Astro docs.
+Therefore, I landed on using a **client-side island** approach which still allows me to use [SSG](https://en.wikipedia.org/wiki/Static_site_generator).

 # Implementation

-I'll try to keep this implementation example very simple &mdash; only adding the necessary code.
-I also will try to use the current
+I'll try to keep this implementation example very simple &mdash; only adding and showing necessary code following the current best practices
-best practices when working in an Astro project.
+in Astro.

 The first step is to _init_ our project (if you aren't already working in one):